wklchris/wklchris.github.io/docsrc/AboutMe.rst

 * Male.
 Straight.
 Single.
 * Having no religion belief.
 * Being slightly introverted.
 Feel good at spending time alone or with a small group of people.
-* Never taking naps during the lunch break.
+* Never taking naps in the afternoon.
 * Always proclaim self as a cat person, though it doesn't means that I don't like dogs.
 My family told me that I loved holding and rubbing cats and dogs on the home floor at the age when I was learning to walk.
 They said I prefered dogs at that age, but you know, things have definitely changed.
 * Eating light-tasting diet, though accept slight spicy flavor.
 Like hotpot and tangerines.
 Dislike greasy/high-fat meat and celery.
 Stay neutral on ginger and cilantro.
 * A geek.
 I write codes for many years.
 I care about hardwares, their specs and performances.
 I also watch new digital products previews and, just like most geeks, clearly know that I don't have that much money to buy them back.